pachyderm/python-pachyderm/contributing.md

 ## Rebuilding API docs

-We use [pdoc](https://github.com/mitmproxy/pdoc) for API documentation.
-It sadly doesn't see much maintenance though, so [I made a fork with a branch that has some fixes.](https://github.com/ysimonson/pdoc/tree/sandbox) Install that version of pdoc locally.

-Once installed, to rebuild API documentation:
+We use Sphinx for API documentation.
+Once installed, to rebuild API

-* Remove the `docs` directory.
+documentation:

 * Run `make docs`.
-Note that this should be run outside of a virtualenv, and it will globally install `python_pachyderm`.
-This is needed because pdoc treats virtualenv vs globally installed packages differently.

 ## Releasing